captainhaddock18/Devops-Pipeline-Monitoring-Tool/README.md

-# DevOps Pipeline Monitoring Tool
+# JobPulse: Jenkins Jobs Managing Interface

 ## Overview

-The DevOps Pipeline Monitoring Tool is a web application that allows users to manage Jenkins jobs through a user-friendly interface.
-The frontend is built with React and styled using Tailwind CSS, while the backend is implemented in Go.
-The application interacts with Jenkins APIs to perform various operations on Jenkins jobs, including creating new jobs, deleting jobs, building jobs with delays, fetching job history, listing jobs, and retrieving the `config.xml` for any job.
+JobPulse is an innovative web application designed to manage Jenkins jobs through a user-friendly interface.
+The frontend is developed using React with Tailwind CSS for sleek styling, while the backend is powered by Go.
+This application leverages Jenkins APIs to facilitate various operations on jobs, including creating new jobs, deleting jobs, building jobs with delays, retrieving job histories, listing all jobs, and fetching `config.xml` configurations.

 ## Features

-- Create a new Jenkins job
-- Delete a Jenkins job
+- Create, delete, and manage Jenkins jobs
-- Build a Jenkins job with a specified delay
+- Build jobs with custom delays
-- Retrieve the history of Jenkins jobs
+- View detailed job histories
-- List all Jenkins jobs
+- List all jobs for easy management
-- Fetch the `config.xml` for any Jenkins job
+- Fetch and view job configurations (`config.xml`)

 ## Prerequisites